What is the customer context graph?

 Can AI agents access the full graph?

 Yes.
-The MCP integration exposes the graph to AI agents in Cursor, Claude Code, Claude Desktop, VS Code, and other supported environments.
-Agents can list customers, get timelines, search context, and run SQL queries.
+The MCP integration exposes the graph to remote MCP clients such as Cursor, VS Code, and other supported environments.
+For coding agents that run local commands, install Agent Skills.
+Agents can list customers, get timelines, search context, inspect facts and sources, and run SQL queries.

 How quickly does new data appear in the graph?